Comma splice

 In written English usage, a comma splice or comma fault is the use of a comma to join two independent clauses.
 For example:

 The comma splice is sometimes used in literary writing to convey a particular mood of informality.
-In the United States it is usually considered an error in English writing style.
+It is usually considered an error in English writing style.
 Some authorities on English usage consider comma splices appropriate in limited situations, such as informal writing or with short similar phrases.

-Overview
+Description

-Comma splices are rare in most published writing but are common among inexperienced writers of English.
+Comma splices are rare in most published writing, but are common among inexperienced writers of English.

-The original 1918 edition of The Elements of Style by William Strunk Jr. advises using a semicolon, not a comma, to join two grammatically complete clauses, except when the clauses are "very short" and "similar in form", for example:
+The Elements of Style by William Strunk Jr. and E. B. White advises using a semicolon, not a comma, to join two grammatically complete clauses, or writing the clauses as separate sentences.
+The Elements of Style notes an exception to the semicolon rule, preferring a comma when the clauses are "very short and alike in form," or when the sentence's tone is "easy and conversational."
+For example: